 Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 In this article, we will delve deeper into the optimization capabilities of the Rust compiler.
-Specifically, we will examine how it is able to optimize tail call recursive functions by mapping them to loops and how it eliminates the need for an enum discriminator when it can be inferred from the context.
-This builds on the previous discussion of the Rust compiler's ability to optimize away the stack frame of the last function call, as previously discussed in the article "Rust to Assembly: Static vs Dynamic Dispatch".
+Specifically, we will examine how it can optimize tail call recursive functions by mapping them to loops and how it eliminates the need for an enum discriminator when it can be inferred from the context.
+This builds on the previous discussion of the Rust compiler's ability to optimize away the stack frame of the last function call, as previously discussed in the article "Rust to Assembly: Static vs. Dynamic Dispatch".

 Tree structure